sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   - Leave the remaining settings as defaults and then click `Install` at the bottom.

 4. You should now return to the ACE Dashboard and confirm that the Integration Server has been correctly deployed.
 (You should wait a few seconds to a minute, for the deployment to succeed fully.)

-6. Be sure to test using cURL for each flow before moving on.
+Now test each flow, using cURL,  before moving on.

-7. Use the following value as input for the inventory API `key` query parameter : `AJ1-05.jpg`
+1. Use the following value as input for the inventory API `key` query parameter : `AJ1-05.jpg`
 8. Once you have confirmed the functionality for both `order` and `inventory` message flows, export the swagger for each from the ACE Management Portal.
 Save it to the file system on the developer machine, you will be using this in the next section
 9. Once deployed, your ACE Management UI should display both `inventory` and `order` APIs running